Video: “Commisioning - Mission Impossible” for Sport England.

 Club Affiliation (formerly known as 'Stronger Affiliation')

 Due to the large numbers of clubs due to reaffiliate in January, Swim England South West is running an online Club Affiliation / SwimMark workshop on 23 Nov 2022 at 7pm to go through the necessary requirements.

 Swim England hosted webinars to guide clubs through the Stronger Affiliation process.
-The portal was open for clubs to upload evidence and completed this process by 16 Nov 2020 to avoid the risk of being temporarily / permanently suspended from Swim England membership at the beginning of 2021.
+The portal was open for clubs to upload evidence and complete this process by 16 Nov 2020 to avoid the risk of being temporarily / permanently suspended from Swim England membership at the beginning of 2021.

 There’s never been a more important time to consider ways to develop your club.
 The Club Support Hub on the Swim England website offers a wealth of information and resources to start, manage and develop your aquatics club.